 "Dr Aston made my dream come true - Fabulous staff !
 Amazing doctor.
 I have always dreamed about having rhinoplasty done.
 As soon as I met Dr Aston I knew he was the one.
 He made me feel so confident about my decision.
 I met him on a Thursday and booked surgery for the following Tuesday.
 Its exactly one week later and I look amazing.
 Dr Aston really is a magician."- Anonymous / Vitals / Feb 08, 2017

-The second rhinoplasty technique is called an Open Rhinoplasty, which requires and incision across an incision across the columella.
-In Dr. Aston’s opinion, an open rhinoplasty is only the better technique when the anatomy of the nose is extremely complex, regardless whether it is a primary rhinoplasty or a secondary rhinoplasty.
-During the patient's initial consultation, Dr. Aston can go into more detail about the open and closed rhinoplasty techniques and which is best based on the patient's concerns, goals, and the current state of the nose.
+Open rhinoplasty requires an incision across the columella.
+In Dr. Aston’s opinion, an open rhinoplasty is only indicated when the anatomy of the nose is extremely complex, regardless whether it is a primary rhinoplasty or a secondary rhinoplasty.
+In the majority of rhinoplasty cases that Dr. Aston performs, the closed rhinoplasty approach is used.

-Rhinoplasty is performed in an accredited surgical facility under general anesthesia.
+Dr. Aston performs rhinoplasties in his own modern surgical facility and also at Manhattan, Eye, Ear & Throat Hospital.
+A rhinoplasty procedure is performed in an accredited surgical facility under general anesthesia.
 The procedure lasts up to 2 hours and is considered outpatient.
 After surgery, there will be swelling and soreness around the nose area.
-Bruising around the nose, especially under the eyes, is also a side effect of surgery.
-The nose will be placed in a splint for additional support.
-The healing period following modern nose surgery is significantly shorter than older rhinoplasty techniques.
-Dr. Aston's patients have their cast removed the 4th or 5th day following surgery.
-The nose will look significantly improved when the bandage is removed although there will be swelling and possibly some bruising.
-Most patients return to school or work 1 week following surgery.
-Full athletic activities except for contact sports can be resumed in 3 weeks.
+Bruising may or may not occur.
+The nose will be covered by a splint to reduce swelling.
+The splint is removed on the 5th post-operative day.
+Patients will be able to see their results immediately; however, it may take several months for the full results to appear.
+Most patients can usually return to school or work 1 week following surgery.
+Full athletic activities, except for contact sports, can usually be resumed in 3 weeks.